 Adjunct Assistant Professor, Teachers College, Columbia University.

-Culture, Media, and Education, MSTU 5002, 2014-present (online).
+Culture, Media, and Education, MSTU 5002, 2014-2018 (online).
 Examines the cultural implications of media and technologies for education by parking theoretical frameworks with case studies and other examples of empirical research.

 Speech and Intercultural Communications, Pre-College Program, (2011-2014).
-Examines interpersonal and speech communication principals as well as basic multimedia production skills.
+Examines interpersonal and speech communication principles as well as basic multimedia production skills.

 Adjunct Instructor, The New School.